 FACTOIDS & TRIVIA

 Like all early Guild archtops, the X-175 Manhattan has bloodlines to Epiphone, namely the Broadway Zephyr Regent.
-The X-175 was in the middle of Guild's jazz archtop lineup during it's entire production life (1954 to 1984).
+The X-175 was in the middle of Guild's jazz archtop lineup during its entire production life (1953 to 1983).
 During the company’s tenure in New York City, Al Dronge personally inspected most of the instruments coming off the line and perhaps this X-175 was among them.
-In 1956, Guild outgrew it's 5-man loft workshop and moved to a new, larger facility in Hoboken, New Jersey.
-Within 10 years, Guild outgrew this facility and moved to its current location in Westerly, Rhode Island.
-This particular guitar has features found only on the early X-175s.
-These include the plain headstock and bridge, 25 1/2 inch scale neck, Kluson tuners, and Epiphone-style heel.
-The X-175 was given a headstock inlay, 24 3/4 inch scale, and new pickguard in the late 1950s.
-In 1963 it received humbucking pickups and in the early 1970s a master volume control was added.
-It remained unaltered until production ceased in 1984.
+In 1956, Guild outgrew the 5-man loft workshop and moved to a new, larger facility in Hoboken, New Jersey.
+Within 10 years, Guild "outgrew" that facility (read: the landlord wanted them out because they feared all the wood, sawdust and machinery was a fire hazard) and moved to its iconic location in Westerly, Rhode Island.
+This particular guitarhas features found only on the early X-175s.
+These include the plain headstock and bridge, 25 1/2 inch scale length, two controls, Kluson tuners, and Epiphone-style heel.
+In 1963, the body shape changed (wider waist) and, oddly, ebony bridges were used for a short time in 1966.
+The model continued to evolve through the end of its production.

 GUILD X-175 MANHATTAN (1955)